tracking-exposed/youchoose.ai/content/analysis/business.md

 This monetization scheme is both **politically aligned** with our internet decentralization mission and has **high lucrative potential**.

+</section><section>

+## Customer Profile

+Type 1: Media with strong presence on YouTube, trying to drive their audience on their own website to capture .

+- Get 100% ad revenues instead of 55% on YouTube, and get full control on advertising model
+- Capture the audience
+- Direct the user to non-video content, such as articles, or a subscription page

+The benefits over traditional advertising are:
+- the sponsored content can be made more organic
+- directed to a qualified audience, who is actively exploring the channel.

+### Examples:
+- Competitor Platforms: Netflix, TikTok, Reels, Dailymotion, Vimeo...
+- Media Outlets: Arte.tv, BBC, RedBull TV...

 **Ex:** _offer National Geographics to pay for sponsored recommendations toward their website on related YouTube content_.

 </section><section>

 ## Who we are